 All that seems like a dream now.
 37 days ago, he moved back home - home being rather exactly 985km away.
 We promised to stay in touch, visit each other, but now we're barely talking.
 Most days, I'm just numb.
 Thinking about it just hurts too much and with him being gone, hanging out with the same group of people just seems too painful a reminder.
 He has certainly left an imprint on all of us but being asked about him all the time is driving me insane.
 I'm probably a terrible person for feeling this way, but however much I'm actually amazed at being welcomed without prejudice, much of it feels like methadone - "potent but not real, left you wanting more".

+With neither F nor J around, I feel more lonely than ever and the difference in being around and away from J leaves me insecure as fuck.
+I'm pretty good at hiding it for now but inside, my emotions are a mess.
 The full extent of F having moved away hits me every now and then when the mask of numbness starts to crumble.
 The harsh honesty of the clock striking midnight on new year's eve was rarely as insufferable as roughly three weeks ago.
 But it's usually when I get to talk to F on Skype that I can't hide how miserable I am.
 Things are different now, of course.
 Him being the one who is capable of seeing right through me, forcing me to be honest with myself and him will, however, never change.
 I'm extremely thankful to him for being so patient with me once again as I waste too much of the time we get to talk to each other on being at my gloomy worst, my heightened insecurity resulting in hurtful comments and thus affecting him no less than me.
 I really wonder what I've ever done to deserve him.

 I visited F for my 28th birthday in December and it was truly amazing.
 I'm rarely as free to be myself as I am with him, the intensity with which he inspires me and pushes me to be a better person is unrivalled.
 Just by being himself, he gives me incentives for living up to my potential, making necessary changes and searching for what I really want.
 The latter giving me quite a hard time..

 For years now, my dreams and ideas just happened to become ours without giving it much thought, naturally so to speak.
 However, reality has kicked in and I am left re-anlysing what it is that I want from life, where I want to go and what I want to do irrespective of where F is going.
 I'm not talking about living separate lives here, far from it.
 I'm talking about making choices for just myself again and that has turned out to be more of a challenge than I anticipated.
 When I visited F in Scotland, I realised how much more at home I feel over there compared to here.
 As a citizen of the European Union, I'm luckily pretty free to move around, but it nonetheless remains a profound decision.
 F won't be staying in Scotland forever, he'll be moving around a little before getting settled and I always understood this was something he had to do by himself.
 So if I move away, it has to be some place I feel at home at irrespective of whether he is around or not.
 I don't like where I am right now, neither the place nor what it's been doing to me so it's a no-brainer that I need to try somewhere else.
 I guess I just need a little time finding out where I should go and luckily, as always, F is right next to me helping me to figure things out.
 For now, I'm keeping myself occupied with starting to organise more, getting a grip on my life and starting to get rid of stuff I don't need in order to facilitate moving.
+I am countering both, my gloominess and my fears, by focusing on what's good for me and what makes me feel good about myself.
+As F reminded me just the other day, as long as I'm happy with myself, everything else will fall into place.
+Counting the days till I can see him again does help, too. :)

 "Our fears can play tricks on us making us afraid to change course, afraid to move on, but usually, hidden behind our fears, are second chances waiting to be seized.
 Second chances at life, at glory, at family, at love."